Onboarding / Getting Started

 experimental is still accepted as a legacy alias for tier3.

-Returns variants sorted by market liquidity, then derived liquidity tier, then 24h volume.
+Returns variants sorted by market liquidity, then derived liquidity tier, then 24h volume by default.
+For stock-token variants, stockVariantTier is informational metadata for client routing/display and is not legal, tax, accounting, or investment advice.

 5) Markets (order book venues / pools; paginated)